brijesh-deb/sprintboot-sample/README.md

 ## Spring Boot implementation scenarios
 This sample shows different scenarios in implementing SpringBoot based microservice

-#### 1. Using same end-point for different MIME types
+#### 1. Using same end-point for different media types
 - URI for JSON: localhost:8080/sample/transaction
 - URI for XML: localhost:8080/sample/transaction?mediaType=XML
-- Here application/json is the default MIME type
+- Here application/json is the default media type
+- Implementation classes: sampleWebConfig
 #### 2. Create JSON and XML from Java Model
 - URI: localhost:8080/sample/createjsonxml
 - Creates JSON String/file and XML String/file from TransactionDetail java model
 - ShoppingBill.json and ShoppingBill.xml are created in base folder
+- Implementation: @XmlRootElement and @JsonIgnoreProperties in TransactionDetail
 #### 3. Create Java Model from JSON string and extract values
 - URI for JSON: localhost:8080/sample/postJSON
 - For RequestBody use content of ShoppingBill.json created in section 2